CIERA: Cavitation-Induced Erosion Risk Assessment Model (ANL-SF-19-118)

 As a proof-of-concept, the potential of the ML-GA approach coupled with computational fluid dynamics (CFD) was demonstrated for optimization of a heavy-duty internal combustion engine operating under medium load conditions.
 For more information on this application of ML-GA: A Machine Learning-Genetic Algorithm (ML-GA) Approach for Rapid Optimization Using High-Performance Computing

-Pinaki Pal, Research Engineer, Energy Systems
+Pinaki Pal, Research Scientist, Energy Systems

 PPM4CCV: Parallel Perturbation Model for Cycle-to-Cycle Variability (ANL-SF-17-030)

 PPM4CCV is a pre-processing approach to modelling cyclic variability in spark ignition (SI) engines that can be coupled with any major engine CFD platform (e.g., CONVERGE CFD, AVL-Fire or STAR-CD).
 The parallel perturbation method overcomes several challenges associated with predicting cyclic variability, resulting in up to a 10x speed-up in computation times compared to conventional approaches.
 By implementing PPM4CCV, engine developers can not only free up computational resources, but also accelerate the engine design process.